 NOPREN HER Breastfeeding Sub-group:

-CHEER spearheads and facilitates the HER Breastfeeding Sub-group, which consists of other HER grantees and affiliates who are interested in breastfeeding and maternal child health work.
-We connect with the Sub-group members through monthly meetings, which often feature targeted presentations, important discussions about pertinent issues and new developments in the field, and opportunities for collaboration.
+CHEER spearheaded and facilitated the HER Breastfeeding Sub-group, which consisted of other HER grantees and affiliates who are interested in breastfeeding and maternal child health work.
+We connected with the Sub-group members through monthly meetings, which often featured targeted presentations, important discussions about pertinent issues and new developments in the field, and opportunities for collaboration.